elasticio/api-docs/source/includes/_components.md

 | relationships.contract.data.id | no | Contract ID the repository to create for |
 | relationships.contract.data.type | no | A value must be ``contract`` |

+### Authorization
+This request is authorized to a user with `contracts.repository.edit` permission.

 ### Returns